NotXor2007/cracking_actions/README.md

 ## cracking-actions is an open source software that allows you to crack passwords, files, etc... also it's available on windows and linux(coming soon)
 ## To Do

-- [ ] compile for linux and windows
 - [ ] adding to zip cracker support to Deflate64, PPMd compression methods
 - [ ] adding rar cracker
 - [ ] adding website enumeration tool